 Red X iconGreen tick iconYellow tick icon

-This research aims to provide a framework that will outline the 'what', 'where', 'who' and 'how' for managing concussion in secondary schools.
-Using a collaborative approach, we are developing processes in school-based concussion management, stakeholders' (teachers and coaches) awareness of signs and symptoms and importance of medical care, and students' needs for graduated return to learn.
+This research aimed to provide a framework to outline the 'what', 'where', 'who' and 'how' for managing concussion in secondary schools.
+Using a collaborative approach, we developed processes in school-based concussion management, stakeholders' (teachers and coaches) awareness of signs, symptoms and importance of early diagnosis and healthcare, and students' needs for graduated return to learn.

-Students who sustained a concussion and who agreed to be part of the project were tracked by the research team as they progressed though the pathway towards recovery.
+Students who sustained a concussion and who agreed to be part of the project were tracked by the ARF as they progressed though the pathway towards recovery.
 We also gathered feedback about FRANCS from stakeholders (teachers, parents, students, coaches, manager and healthcare providers; Phase 2a).

-We concurrently sought input from sports organisations, healthcare provider organisations, ACC, policy makers and education systems, for advice in preparation for a national roll-out of the framework (Phase 2b).
+We also sought input from sports organisations, healthcare provider organisations, ACC, policy makers and education systems, for advice in preparation for a national roll-out of the framework (Phase 2b).

-The outcomes of these evaluations will inform Phase 3 in 2023, implementing FRANCS in seven further schools.
-During Phase 4, we will evaluate the process again, refine FRANCS further and prepare for a nation-wide roll-out.
+The outcomes of these evaluations informed Phase 3 in 2023, implementing FRANCS in seven further schools.
+During Phase 4, we evaluated the process again and refined FRANCS further.

 Research Funding